 Exuding both a wealth of inherent character and huge potential, this enchanting Grade II* listed farmhouse is a fine example of a 15th Century Devon Longhouse; it is, in fact mentioned in Pevsner’s noted architectural guides, along with many of the finest dwelling houses in the country.
+Having been in the same ownership for many years, the property affords a great opportunity for a new owner to put their own stamp on it.
+In addition to the incredible history, Little Hackworthy offers every opportunity to isolate and live in the open, with an oak woodland, a stream, a well, an orchard and outbuildings.
 Set in beautiful grounds of nearly 3 acres, which incorporate formal gardens, lawns, an orchard and a substantial barn/outbuilding, its situation is visually idyllic.

 The house itself offers the charming simplicity of a period farmhouse of its time, but combines a traditional layout with

 many genuinely historic features, such as a moulded plaster ‘wedding’ ceiling, a beautiful plank and muntin screen and

 chamfered mullion window, to note but a few features.

 Internally the accommodation comprises 3 reception rooms and a shower room to the ground floor.
 The dual aspect

 farmhouse kitchen really is the heart of the house and has ample space for a kitchen table.
 The stunning inglenook

 fireplace is now occupied by the oil-fired Aga.
 The smaller of the reception rooms has a cosy feel and comes complete with

 its own fireplace and has a decorated plaster ceiling, depicting the coats of arms of some of the earlier residents of the